 "Substance misuse, domestic violence and parental mental ill health pose significant risks factors for children.
 Previous reviews have emphasised that it is the combination of these factors which is particularly toxic".
 Brandon, Bailey & Belderson

-Children and young people who are sexually exploited are the victims of child sexual abuse, and their needs require careful assessment.
-Shropshire's Safeguarding Children Board has developed child sexual exploitation guidance for practitioners and a risk assessment tool that will help you assess the level of risk to a child and make a referral, if appropriate.
+Children and young people who are exploited are the victims of child abuse, and their needs require careful assessment.
+Shropshire's Safeguarding Partnership has developed child exploitation guidance for practitioners and an initial assessment tool that will help you assess the level of risk to a child and make a referral, if appropriate.

 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to the teenage years.